concerned3rdparty/gl_optix_composite/README.md

 - CUDA 5.5 Toolkit<br>
 To run this sample, you must install the CUDA 5.5 Toolkit. https://developer.nvidia.com/cuda-toolkit-55-archive (Other versions of CUDA are not yet supported).
-OptiX 3.6.3 is also required, but this library is already included in the shared_external sources, so no additional libraries are needed aside from CUDA 5.5.
+- OptiX 3.6.3 SDK is needed from the shared_optix repo, so no external libraries are needed aside from CUDA 5.5.

 #### How to Build & Run